-It is very important to see a doctor if you were in a rear-end collision or other car accident because the symptoms of whiplash may not appear until a day or so later.
-Brain injury is also possible after an accident and may go undetected, so it is vital to receive medical attention, even if you do not believe you were seriously hurt.
+It is important to see a doctor if anyone was in a rear-end collision or other car accident because the symptoms of whiplash may not appear until days later.
+Brain injury is also possible after an accident and may go undetected, so it is vital to receive medical attention, even if the victims of the crash do not believe they were seriously hurt.

-You may end up experiencing pain for months after the injury.
-If you are older, or if you have had whiplash before, as well as older people, will take longer to heal.
-That is why it is so important to consider enlisting the help of an experienced car accident lawyer who can secure adequate financial compensation to pay for medical treatment for a long as it is needed.
+Victims may end up experiencing pain for months after the injury.
+Those who had whiplash before, as well as older people, will take longer to heal.
+Therefore, it is important to consider enlisting the help of an experienced car accident lawyer who can secure adequate financial compensation to pay for medical treatment for a long as it is needed.
 Whiplash should be taken seriously for the following reasons:

-What Should I Do at the Scene of an Accident?
+What Should Drivers Do at the Scene of an Accident?

-When you are in a car accident, the first thing you need to do is turn off your vehicle, turn on your hazard lights, and take a deep breath.
-It is very important to remain as calm as possible.
-If anyone is injured or if there is substantial damage to your vehicle, call 911.
-If it is safe to do so, take pictures of the accident scene with your phone and then move your vehicle off the road.
+After a car accident, it is important to remain as calm as possible.
+If anyone is injured or if there is substantial damage to the vehicle, someone should call 911.
+If it is safe to do so, someone should take pictures of the accident scene and move the vehicles off the road.
 Pictures and videos could be critical when settling a case.
 The police will complete a rudimentary inspection of the scene, but they will not take pictures or videos.

 It is best to wait for the police to arrive before speaking with other drivers involved.
-When speaking with the police, provide information clearly but do not admit fault or make comments about how the accident occurred.
-If paramedics arrive, do not refuse medical treatment.
-Injuries may surface later, and the value of any personal injury claims you file will be directly affected by the medical evidence you can provide.
+When speaking with the police, the driver should provide information clearly but not admit fault or make comments about how the accident occurred.
+If paramedics arrive, medical treatment should not be refused.
+Injuries may surface later, and the value of any personal injury claims that are filed will be directly affected by the medical evidence that can be provided.

-Ask the police how to obtain a copy of the accident report, then contact your insurance company to provide details about the accident.
-Before accepting a settlement, it is best to reach out to a car accident lawyer who can explain your rights, the terms of your insurance policy, and the key terms of personal injury law so you can be better prepared if and when a settlement offer comes your way.
+The driver should ask the police how to obtain a copy of the accident report, then contact the insurance company to provide details about the accident.
+Before accepting a settlement, it is best to reach out to a New Jersey car accident lawyer who can explain everyone’s rights, the terms of the insurance policy, and the key terms of personal injury law so drivers and passengers can be better prepared if and when a settlement offer is issued.

 What are the Leading Causes of Car Accidents?

-Sadly, many tragic accidents could have been prevented if the negligent parties exercised a reasonable amount of judgement and caution.
+Many accidents could have been prevented if the negligent parties exercised a reasonable amount of judgment and caution.
 For that reason, thousands of personal injury claims are filed each year.
-In New Jersey, personal injury recoveries, including settlements and verdicts, collectively total between $97 million and $200 million each year.
+In New Jersey, personal injury settlements and verdicts collectively total between $97 million and $200 million each year.
+The following are leading causes of car accidents.

-Road rage is one of the leading causes of car accidents in the United States.
-It is defined as uncontrolled aggressive or violent behavior toward another driver’s actions on the road.
-If you have ever been on a highway and drove behind a slow driver, you may have felt an episode of road rage coming on.
-At that point, it is best to take a deep breath and be patient rather than do something illegal or irrational.
+Road Rage: Road rage is defined as uncontrolled aggressive or violent behavior toward another driver on the road.
 Illegal driving maneuvers may include tailgating, cutting off other drivers, not using turn signals, or verbally abusing other drivers.
 The effects of road rage can be tragic.
-The AAA Foundation for Traffic Safety reports that an average of at least 1,500 men, women, and children are injured or killed each year in the United States as a result of aggressive driving.
+The AAA Foundation for Traffic Safety reports that an average of 1,500 men, women, and children are injured or killed each year in the United States as a result of aggressive driving.
 People involved in road rage incidents could be caught in the middle of a life-or-death situation.
 Road rage incidents could involve physical altercations and even firearms.
 Therefore, it is best to focus on the road and not retaliate against another driver.

-According to the National Highway Traffic Safety Administration (NHTSA), drunk driving kills approximately 30 people every day.
-Many drivers operate vehicles after having a few drinks, despite the obvious penalties that they may face if caught.
-Drunk drivers make poor decisions, including running red lights, driving too fast, driving too slow, and driving on the wrong side of the road.
-Drivers who are convicted of drunk driving may be fined, have their licenses suspended, and go to jail.
-In some cases, the supplier of the alcohol can be charged as well.
+Drunk Driving: According to the National Highway Traffic Safety Administration (NHTSA), drunk driving kills approximately 30 people every day.
+Drunk drivers make poor decisions, including running red lights, driving too fast, driving too slowly, and driving on the wrong side of the road.
+Drivers who are convicted of drunk driving may be fined, have their licenses suspended, or go to jail.
+In some cases, the alcohol supplier can be charged as well.

 Safety Tips for Avoiding Car Accidents

 Numerous studies suggest that human error accounts for more than 90 percent of all car accidents.
-An ounce of prevention can make the difference between a safe ride home and a tragic accident.
-The following paragraphs provide suggestions for staying safe on the road.
+The following provides suggestions for staying safe on the road.
 Although drivers can prepare each day to drive safely, they need to be aware of their surroundings and make good choices that suit the situation.

 Driving at Night

-- Keep your headlights on.
+- Keep the headlights on.
 Failure to use headlights is a leading cause of nighttime car crashes.
 If available, drivers should use the auto light function.

 - Reduce noise levels in the car.
-The radio should be kept at a moderate volume so that it is easy to pay attention to what the other vehicles are doing around you on the road.
-Keep your ears and eyes open for any traffic changes on the roads and highways.
+The radio should be kept at a moderate volume so that it is easy to pay attention to what other vehicles are doing on the road.

 Driving Through Intersections